microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `titleBar.inactiveForeground`: Title Bar foreground when the window is inactive.
 - `titleBar.border`: Title bar border color.

 ## Notification Colors

-**Note:** In VS Code version 1.21 (Feburary 2018) the notifications UX was redesigned.
-All of the below colors only apply for versions since then.
+**Note:** The colors below only apply for VS Code versions 1.21 and higher.

-Notification toasts slide in from the bottom-right of the workbench.
+Notification toasts slide up from the bottom-right of the workbench.

 ![Notification Toasts](images/theme-color-reference/notification-toast.png)

-Once opened in the notifications center, they show up in a list with a header:
+Once opened in the Notification Center, they are displayed in a list with a header:

 ![Notification Center](images/theme-color-reference/notification-center.png)

-- `notificationsCenter.border`: Notifications center border color.
+- `notificationsCenter.border`: Notification Center border color.
-- `notificationsCenterHeader.foreground`: Notifications center header foreground color.
+- `notificationsCenterHeader.foreground`: Notification Center header foreground color.
-- `notificationsCenterHeader.background`: Notifications center header background color.
+- `notificationsCenterHeader.background`: Notification Center header background color.
 - `notificationsToast.border`: Notification toast border color.
-- `notifications.foreground`: Notifications foreground color.
+- `notifications.foreground`: Notification foreground color.
-- `notifications.background`: Notifications background color.
+- `notifications.background`: Notification background color.
-- `notifications.border`: Notifications border color separating from other notifications in the notifications center.
+- `notifications.border`: Notification border color separating from other notifications in the Notification Center.
 - `notificationLink.foreground`: Notification links foreground color.

-If you target VS Code versions before the 1.21 (Feburary 2018) release, these are the old (no longer supported) colors:
+If you target VS Code versions before the 1.21 (February 2018) release, these are the old (no longer supported) colors:

 - `notification.background`
 - `notification.foreground`